The Guernsey Literary and Potato Peel Pie Society is the screen version of the best selling book written by Mary Ann Schafer.

 Enter Juliet Ashton, a writer from London who starts to write letters to one of the society, a pig farmer Dawsey Adams.
-Intrigued by the societies passion for literature, Juliet takes herself to Guernsey to meet the group.
+Intrigued by the society's passion for literature, Juliet takes herself to Guernsey to meet the group.

-Directed by Mike Newell, who has a catalog of nice British films such as Four Weddings and a Funeral.
+It is directed by Mike Newell, who has a catalogue of nice British films such as Four Weddings and a Funeral.
 Newell has perfected this style, but this film could be seen as overly sweet.
 However, the camera work is stunning soaking up the beautiful scenery creating a comfortable dreamy setting.

 Lily James and Michiel Huisman display genuine chemistry.
-Katherine Parkinson gives a convincing performance as a quirky lover of homemade gin.
+Katherine Parkinson (Humans) gives a convincing performance as a quirky lover of homemade gin.
 But Matthew Goode and Penelope Wilton both gave powerful performances.
 Especially Penelope Wilton whose crushing pain really cuts deep.

 Grab yourself a nice tweed blanket, get a good pot of English tea on the go and grab the biscuits.
-Head to Amazon and watch The Guernsey Literary and Potato Peel Pie Society – it's sure to make you feel all nice inside.
+Head to Netflix or Amazon and watch The Guernsey Literary and Potato Peel Pie Society – it's sure to make you feel all nice inside.